 Caring.
 Learning.
 Sharing.

 Founded in 1995 as a 501(c)(3) nonprofit charitable organization, we provided both counseling and community behavioral health education services without fees.
-After 19 years, we discontinued our counseling services and began focusing entirely on behavioral health education.
+After 19 years, we discontinued our counseling services and recently stopped offering on-location health education presentations.

-As a group, we know and understand these problems and struggles from multiple perspectives.
+As a group, we have approached mental health, addiction and relationship problems from multiple backgrounds and perspectives.

-- As people who studied and worked in health, education, counseling, psychology and related fields and professions
+- As people who studied, worked and volunteered in the health, psychology, counseling, education, business, nonprofit and related fields and professions

-- As people who dealt with our own mental health, addiction and/or relationship problems, and are now recovering
+- As people who personally dealt with one or more of these problems, and are now recovering

-- As people who have loved ones who struggled or still struggle with behavioral health problems
+- As people who have loved ones who struggle with behavioral health problems

 How About You?

-Are you wondering if this site and the resources we suggest might be helpful to you?
-Please checkout these six questions.
-If can you answer yes to any number of them, we think you will find something helpful here.
+Please check out these questions.
+If you answer yes to any number of them, we think you will find something helpful the resources we suggest.